 Trauma bonds and the lies

-Trauma bonds are formed by abusers and narcisists that slowly but surely convince us that the lies they are telling us are actually the truth.
-Take our Isrealites in Egypt.
+Trauma bonds are formed by abusers and narcissists that slowly but surely convince us that the lies they are telling us are actually the truth.
+Take our Israelites in Egypt for example.
 They had lived so long under that abuse and slavery that it became “normal” to them.
-After their release we can see the trauma bond clearly.
-Despite the fact they had prayed for that release.
+After their release we can see the trauma bond clearly, despite the fact they had prayed for that release.
 Before they had even gotten out of Egypt they complained as soon as it got a little hard.
 They had the smoke by day and fire by night showing God’s leading, but still didn’t see the good.
 Though they clearly saw God’s leading and provision 24/7, as soon as they got to the Red Sea they grumbled.
 “Why have you brought us out here just to die, we would be better off where we were”.

 Our Trauma bonds

 I saw the same kind of Trauma Bond in both my husband and myself.
-His childhood abuses had left him truama bonded.
+His childhood abuses had left him trauma bonded.
 He would literally hear me say derogatory things when I tried to be encouraging.
-Things like ” you’re just a loser and a failure” even though I was saying exactly the opposite.
-My ex husband had become so used to everyone telling him those kinds of things that he believed them to be true.
+Things like "you're just a loser and a failure” even though I was saying exactly the opposite.
+My ex-husband had become so used to everyone telling him those kinds of things that he believed them to be true.
 The belief was so strong that there were times I hadn’t spoken at all and he would get upset.
 Claiming I had said something derogatory to him.